gongahkia/judgeman/README.md

 ## Rationale

-> TODO add more details here later
+> TODO add more details here later and an edited image perhaps

 ## Screenshot